Aliases for RPS19 Gene

 GeneCards Summary for RPS19 Gene

 RPS19 (Ribosomal Protein S19) is a Protein Coding gene.
 Diseases associated with RPS19 include Diamond-Blackfan Anemia 1 and Diamond-Blackfan Anemia.
-Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and rRNA processing in the nucleus and cytosol.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.

 UniProtKB/Swiss-Prot Summary for RPS19 Gene